Rhoxio/nested_send/README.md

 # nested_send
 An extension for Ruby's `Object` class to allow for nested send functionality using a naturally formatted string.

-This makes it possible to access deep attributes using `send` without having to establish your own set of recursion and attribute checking.
+This makes it possible to access deep attributes and use method chaining using `send` without having to establish your own recursive strategy.

 Currently, there is no support for method arguments.
 You will not be able to use: `@object.nested_send("join('')")` for example.
 This will be coming at a slightly later date when I have the time to update it.